 Seasonal fruits and veggies haven’t been processed or transported long distances.
 Which means fresher, more nutritious food because the vitamins and nutrients haven’t had as much time to break down.

 2. Supports local farmers and producers

 Instead of always shopping at the supermarket, try to go to the farmers’ market more often!
 Your money goes directly to them and encourages a much more sustainable way of eating.
 Providing out-of-season fruits and veggies all year round is hard to maintain and can cause harm to the environment.
 Which brings me to the next reason!

 Shipping foods across large distances can cause environmental damage by using a ton of energy to refrigerate them.
 Less chemicals are also needed to fertilize in-season fruit and veggies!

 4. Saves you money

 A lot of the time farmers’ market prices will be lower in cost because there is an increased supply of in-season fruits and vegetables which drives the price down!
 Plus, produce that hasn’t been sitting in a truck for days will last longer, and that can save you money by reducing food waste.

 Last but not least, in-season produce is always fresher and tastes WAY better!!

-Note: You can make this recipe with regular quick oats, they do not have to be gluten-free.
-And if you’re not into plant-based milk you can use regular milk instead for the same results!
-You can also substitute the maple syrup for honey (as long as you’re not vegan) or for sweetener of choice.
+Note: You can make this recipe with regular quick oats.
+They do not have to be gluten-free.
+And if you’re not into plant-based milk, you can use regular milk instead for the same results!
+You can also substitute the maple syrup for honey (as long as you’re not vegan) or for a sweetener of choice.